Lit. “The Night of Decree.”

 اللَّهُمَّ إِنَّكَ عَفُوٌ تُحِبُّ الْعَفْوَ فَاعْفُ عَنِّي

-This is due to what Imam Ahmad recorded from Aisha (رضي الله عنها), who said: “O Messenger of Allah!
+This is due to what Aisha (رضي الله عنها) reported.
+She said, “O Messenger of Allah!
 If I find the Night of Al-Qadr, what should I say?”
+The Prophet (ﷺ) replied, “Say: O Allah!
+Verily, You are the Oft-Pardoning, You love to pardon, so pardon me.”
+(Recorded by Ahmad ibn Hanbal in Musnad Ahmad, 6:182).

 References